 Psychotherapy is used to treat emotional problems and mental health conditions and allows the therapist and client to explore deeper into problems and worries, and deal with troublesome habits and a range of mental disorders.
 People with significant emotional problems may also benefit from psychotherapy, including people dealing with stress, bereavement, divorce, redundancy, or relationship problems.

-Psychotherapy helps with our relationship with others as it can enable us to discuss the feelings, we have around ourselves yourself and in conjunction with other people, particularly family and those close to you.
+Psychotherapy helps with our relationships with others, it can enable us to discuss the feelings we have about ourselves and in conjunction with other people, particularly family and those close to us.